-Fig. 10 Left: Projected frequencies along the IRC for normal modes of cis and trans isomers of HONO.
+Figure 10: Left: Projected frequencies along the IRC for normal modes of cis and trans isomers of HONO.
 The negative side of the IRC coordinate corresponds to the cis isomer well, while the positive side corresponds to the trans isomer well.
-The dashed vertical line indicates the position of the transition state, at $Q_1 = 0$ , and the minimum points.
+The dashed vertical line indicates the position of the transition state, at $Q_1 = 0$, and the minimum points.
 Right: Coupling elements along the IRC.
 The dot-dash line corresponds to the total curvature of the IRC.
 Notice that the curvature peaks at the critical points.

-states, reducing the isomerization rate.
-The energies of the fundamental $Q_2$ mode and first overtone of $Q_3$ are about at the same as the isomerization barrier, so one can expect IVR from these levels to be more effective in promoting the isomerization reaction.
+The energy of normal modes Q_2 and Q_3 diminishes at the minimum, while the opposite is found for Q_4 , Q_5 and Q_6 .
+The highest variation is found for Q_4 , however, this mode is low in energy and the energy redistribution from this mode can only take place to low energy states of Q_1 , which are still localized states, reducing the isomerization rate.
+The energies of the fundamental Q_2 mode and first overtone of Q_3 are about at the same as the isomerization barrier, so one can expect IVR from these levels to be more effective in promoting the isomerization reaction.

-The frequency changes of $Q_2$ and $Q_3$ with respect to $Q_1$ is greater for the cis conformer than for the trans, however the coupling elements for these modes are larger at the trans isomer.
-For the other modes, the highest coupling elements are found for the cis isomer. $Q_2$ seems to be a good candidate for acting as antenna, in agreement with the experimental observation, as it presents greater coupling between the critical points.
-However, as the first overtone of $Q_3$ is closer in energy to the fundamental $Q_2$ transition, we also calculate the decay rates for this normal mode.
-Other normal modes also present a considerable coupling, however, they are too low in energy and cannot transfer energy to the delocalized "dark" eigenstate of $Q_1$ .
+The frequency changes of Q_2 and Q_3 with respect to Q_1 is greater for the cis conformer than for the trans, however the coupling elements for these modes are larger at the trans isomer.
+For the other modes, the highest coupling elements are found for the cis isomer.
+Q_2 seems to be a good candidate for acting as antenna, in agreement with the experimental observation,7 as it presents greater coupling between the critical points.
+However, as the first overtone of Q_3 is closer in energy to the fundamental Q_2 transition, we also calculate the decay rates for this normal mode.
+Other normal modes also present a considerable coupling, however, they are too low in energy and cannot transfer energy to the delocalized "dark" eigenstate of Q_1 .